andre-bender/CNAG.PACK/README.md

 To get started with CNAG.APP connecT .Intunewin Packager, follow these simple steps:

-- Download and Install: Download the latest version of the tool from the releases page.
+- Download and Install: Download the folder named "CNAG.PACK EXE".
-- Launch the Application: Open the application and follow the on-screen instructions to select your file and configure settings.
+- Launch the Application: Open the application "CNAG.PACK.exe" and follow the on-screen instructions to select your file and configure settings.
 - Package and Deploy: Create your .intunewin package and deploy it via Microsoft Intune.

 ### Contributing